 Tuesday, February 6th, 2018 by Jerry Sprague

-As a boy, I grew up in the family trade of roofing, and was taught how to build roofs that were High Performance because they had to pass the scrutiny of professional inspectors on important projects that require everything be done right the first time.
-When I started my own residential company I quickly realized that most of my competitors were selling something very different.
-They were selling what has come to be known as cosmetic roofs.
-These are ones that look good on the surface but are deficient in the hidden parts that make it storm proof, watertight and durable.
-These are based on the marketing theory that since this is a blind purchase to the uneducated homeowner most folks will be attracted to low price, after all who wants to spend one more dollar on their roof than they absolutely need to?
-The low-price companies try to convince you that all roofs are alike, that it’s a commodity item.
-But unlike a new car which is a commodity, the roof comes unassembled.
-This means the contractor can control the design, the materials and installation.
-If any one of these critical elements are deficient then the roof, like a rocket, is doomed to fail.
+As a boy, I grew up in the family trade and was taught how to build and install products that were High Performance because they had to pass the scrutiny of professional inspectors on important projects who required everything be done right.
+When I started my own restoration company, I quickly realized that most of my competitors were selling something very different…what has come be known as “Cosmetic”.
+That is, it looks good on the surface but are deficient in the hidden parts that make it work, watertight, and durable.
+Selling “Cosmetic” is based on the marketing theory that since this is a blind purchase to the uneducated homeowner, where they can’t truly evaluate “Value” ,most folks will be attracted to low price.
+After all who wants to spend one more dollar on their home’s exterior than they absolutely need to?
+The low-price companies try to convince you that all roofs, gutters, windows and chimneys are alike, that it’s a commodity item, ones as good as the next.
+But unlike most consumer purchases, exteriors systems come unassembled.
+This means the contractor can cheat on the design, the materials and installation and you’ll never know the difference.
+If any one of these critical elements are deficient then it is doomed to fail.
 Like the Challenger Rocket, all that it takes is just one thing to cause a complete system failure.